Investigating Brain Dysfunction

 Signs and Symptoms of Brain Dysfunction

-Signs and symptoms of brain dysfunction are critical to understanding and accurately diagnosing the nature of the condition affecting a patient.
-This is not information that can be obtained by tests, brain scans or laboratory investigations.
+Therefore, signs and symptoms are important for understanding and accurately diagnosing the of the condition affecting a patient.
+Since symptoms are subjective, they are not information that can be obtained from tests, brain scans or laboratory investigations.
 Instead, the patient needs to tell us about their symptoms and in turn we need to ask specific questions.
-It is of enormous value if collateral information is also available from someone who knows patient well, such as a parent or spouse, and who is able to comment on any changes in their functioning.

 Contextual Information